jamesrknox/samples/docs/contributing.md

 * Collaborators are users with direct push access to the repository
     * Are from TIBCO StreamBase engineering team
     * Are part of github team @streambasesamples
-    * Commit messages should be clear and concise, describing the change well and referencing jira or github issue number
 * Any user can submit a pull request
     * The request should mention @streambasesamples
     * One or more collaborators will engage with the aim of accepting the pull request
-    * Pull requests can be fore changes to existing samples or proposals for new samples
+    * Pull requests can contain changes to existing samples or proposals for new samples
 * All issues are tracked by github issues
     * See https://github.com/plord12/samples/issues
     * Optionally, any related internal jira issues can be referenced